James F. Almand

-James Frederick Almand (born October 18, 1948) is a Virginia attorney and retired judge, and was a Democratic legislator representing Arlington, Virginia.
+James Frederick Almand (October 18, 1948 – May 14, 2026) was an American attorney, judge and a Democratic politician who represented Arlington, Virginia.
 He served in the Virginia House of Delegates from 1978 to mid-2003, rising to become chair of the powerful House Courts of Justice committee that effectively determines which judicial candidates will become judges and justices in Virginia’s court system.
 He then served as a Circuit Court judge in the 17th judicial circuit, which comprises Arlington and the City of Falls Church.
 He retired in December, 2011.

-He received undergraduate and law degrees from the College of William and Mary.
+Almand received undergraduate and law degrees from the College of William and Mary.

+Almand died on May 14, 2026, at the age of 77.